Blade of Fury: Reception

 Reviewer Kozo of lovehkfilm.com called Blade of Fury "an enjoyable, though somewhat messy martial arts film mixing political intrigue, questionable performances, and balls-to-the-wall martial arts choreography", concluding, "for martial arts junkies who enjoy the fast-and-dirty Hong Kong action of the nineties and not the over-choreographed ballet battles of the new millenium, Blade of Fury should easily satisfy."

 Reviewer Rick of darksidereviews.com gave the film a rating of 8/10, writing, "Blade of Fury is without a doubt Sammo Hung's last great achievement. [...]
 Torn between a dark plot and strong characters, and sometimes surreal accelerated battles, Blade of Fury remains a great film."

 Reviewer Ben Johnson of kungfumovieguide.com gave the film 3 out of 5 stars, calling it "blistering historical action" and concluding, "Slightly confused and silly in places, the film’s exuberance is nevertheless astonishing."

 Reviewer Perkele of cityonfire.com gave the film a rating of 6/10, writing, "Too many sequences are spoiled with too many wire tricks, but they're still entertaining."

 Reviewer Andrew Pragasam of The Spinning Image gave the film 7 out of 10 stars, concluding that the film "shows Sammo the director could handle gut-wrenching drama as well as he could stage an exciting action sequence."

 Reviewer David J. Moore of The Action Elite gave the film 3 out of 5 stars, writing, "Blade of Fury is a gonzo cavalcade of Golden Harvest action.
 With its ultra violent prologue and snappy kung fu interludes that speckle the rest of the film, the movie entertains and engages, despite having a predictably melodramatic tragic ending."

 Reviewer Janick Neveu of Kung Fu Cult Cinema gave the film a rating of 66/100, calling it "an epic swordplay movie" that "has some great moments that really makes it worth the viewing for any kung fu/swordplay fans."

 Reviewer Carsten Henkelmann of senseofview.de gave the film a positive review, writing, "Blade of Fury is pure Hong Kong cinema. [...]
 Those who like films such as Chinese Ghost Story, Iron Monkey, or China Swordsman will love this film."

 Reviewer bozpictures of Asian Film Strike gave the film a negative review of 1½ out of 5 stars, concluding, "Too overblown and simplistic to succeed as a political drama, too scattershot to even engage the viewer, and with incongruous fights that border on parody with their excessive trickery, Blade of Fury is a failure with only a good cast to redeem it."

 Reviewer Antoine Rigaud of devildead.com wrote, "The story gets lost fairly quickly between many characters divided between the reform and conservative factions."

-onderhond.com gave the film a rating of 3.5/5.0.
+The website onderhond.com gave the film a rating of 3.5/5.0.